 Dr. Liu had extensive trainings in human molecular genetics, tumor biology, and experimental therapeutics.
 She published more than 20 peer-reviewed manuscripts, including Nature Genetics, Blood, Leukemia, and Journal of Clinical Investigation (JCI).
-She was co-investigator in several NIH grants in her previous Institutes.
+She was a co-investigator in several NIH grants in her previous Institutes.
 In September 2019, Dr. Liu Joined Dr. Bertaina’s lab as a Senior Research Scientist in the Department of Pediatrics/Division of Stem Cell Transplantation and Regenerative Medicine.

 Current Role at Stanford